 Hello Internet People!
-I am Mike DeVito, a social scientist, and I want to know how people perceive various features of the Internet, especially the algorithms behind social media platforms and search, and what they might be doing to our brains.
+I am Michael Ann DeVito (she/her), but most folks call me Mike.
+I’m an interdisciplinary social/behavioral scientist, and I want to know how people perceive various features of the Internet, especially the algorithms behind social media platforms and search, and what they might be doing to our brains.

-I am currently a first year doctoral student in the Media, Technology, and Society program at Northwestern University‘s School of Communication.
+I am currently a doctoral candidate in the Media, Technology, and Society program at Northwestern University‘s School of Communication.
 I am also a Cognitive Science specialist.
 I work as a graduate researcher in Northwestern’s Social Media Lab under Professor Jeremy Birnholtz, my adviser.

-To deconstruct that very dense last paragraph: I want to know how things like Facebook change the way you think about others and yourself and the way you get your information (and what all that does to our society).
-I’m also interested in what happens when things like search engines and external hard drives become integrated into our own memories, and what happens when we start seeing computer-based agents more like trustworthy friends.
+To deconstruct that very dense last paragraph: I want to know how you understand really complex things like the Facebook news feed, and how that understanding might change the way you think about others and yourself and the way you get your information (and what all that does to our society).
+I’m also interested in what happens when we start seeing computer-based agents more like trustworthy friends.

 Prior to coming to Northwestern, I worked as a Graduate Teaching Assistant at George Washington University‘s School of Media and Public Affairs, where I taught and assisted with Journalism and Mass Communication courses.
 I also worked as Managing Editor for GW’s new media sustainability collaborative Planet Forward, where I directed the internship and education programs in addition to running the editorial department.
 While I was at GW, I earned both an M.A. in Media and Public Affairs and a B.A. in Journalism and Mass Communication.